taskcluster/taskcluster-mozilla-terraform/README.md

 See the README in `deployments` for more information.
 Ensure that DPL is distinct from any other deployment, or risk creating chaos!

-Once the deployment is defined, run `terraform init` and `terraform apply` in the `setup` directory.
+Once the deployment is defined, run `terraform init` and `terraform apply -target module.gke`.
-Once that succeeds, proceed in the `install` directory as usual.
+Once that succeeds, proceed with `terraform apply` as for an existing deployment.

+This is necessary to set up the GKE environment before trying to create Kubernetes resources.
+Terraform's dependencies are not expressive enough to capture this.

 #### Expected Errors